-Bitwise operators in Python allow you to manipulate individual bits of integers.
-They are useful for performing bit-level operations such as shifting, AND, OR, XOR, and complement.
+Bitwise operators in Python allow manipulating the individual bits of integer numbers.
+They are useful for performing bit-level operations, such as shifting, AND, OR, XOR, and complement.

 # Example of AND operator